DoostanKhas/cdm/docs/README.md

-# dcdm Document 📄📃
+# cdm Document 📄📃

-## dcdm is a commend line Download Manger
+## cdm is a commend line Download Manger

 You can download your file by giving arguments to the program ‍